UWC2-APIDOC/to-do-service-au24/docs/cjoyceindex.md

 # To-Do service API

 Organize your life with To-Do API!
-You can use this cloud-hosted to-do list to schedule your tasks and events, and receive helpful reminders at your chosen time!
+You can use this cloud-hosted to-do list to schedule your tasks and events, and receive helpful reminders at your chosen time.

 ## Tutorials